punkave/backend-challenge/README.md

 `/api/v1/stations/KIOSKIDGOESHERE?from=2017-11-01T11:00:00,to=2017-12-01T11:00:00,frequency=daily`

-For this last response, the returned JSON value should be an array. **Each element in the array** should look like:
+For this last response, the returned JSON value should be an array of values in ascending chronological order. **Each element in the array** should look like:

 ```javascript
 {